iambrandonn/eslint-plugin-module-name/README.md

 # eslint-plugin-modulename

-An ESLint rule which will verify imports/requires are for modules with param-case names
+An ESLint rule which will verify imports/requires are for modules with kebab-case names

 ## To use: